jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 This is Mercer.
 Mercer puts together a weekly email she calls the Inbox Inventory, which lets our entire team know what happened in support that week.
 She runs through the support volume, major issues, and questions she thinks need resolving.

-Because our big support problems touch all parts of the company, this email has led to a lot of whole team involvement and conversations.
+Now our big support problems get circulated to all parts of the company, which has led to a lot of whole team involvement and conversations.

 ## Otters!